Package Management Guide

 For example if you want to install an additional plugin you can run either of

 the following commands.
-Make sure to replace <plugin-name>
+Make sure to replace <plugin-name> with the actual

 name of the plugin.
-Optionally, you can provide a version through [@version]
+Optionally, you can provide a version through [@version],

-is installed by default.
+otherwise latest is installed by default.
 In the examples the scope of the

-.
+plugin is @gasket.
 Similarly this could be your own scope or the package might

 have no scope at all.
-Regular modules like react
+Regular modules like react or webpack are good

 examples of this.